johnsonb-ucar/beautiful-soup/docs/rst/docs/html/Lanai_release.rst

    LIBS = -L${NETCDF}/lib -lnetcdf
    LDFLAGS = -I$(INCS) $(LIBS)

-| Essentially, each of the lines defines some part of the resulting ``Makefile``.
-Since ``make`` is particularly good at
-  sorting out dependencies, the order of these lines really doesn't make any difference.
+Essentially, each of the lines defines some part of the resulting ``Makefile``.
+Since ``make`` is particularly good at sorting out dependencies, the order of these lines really doesn't make any difference.
 The ``FC = gfortran`` line ultimately defines the Fortran90 compiler to use, etc. The lines which are most likely to need site-specific changes start with ``FFLAGS`` and ``NETCDF``, which indicate where to look for the netCDF F90 modules and the location of the netCDF library and modules.

-| If you have MPI installed on your system ``MPIFC, MPILD`` dictate which compiler will be used in that instance.
-If you
-  do not have MPI, these variables are of no consequence.
+If you have MPI installed on your system ``MPIFC, MPILD`` dictate which compiler will be used in that instance.
+If you do not have MPI, these variables are of no consequence.

-` <netCDF>`__

 Netcdf
 ^^^^^^